AnimusUNO/thalamus/README.md

 ---

 ## 2. Related Work, Lineage, and Neuro-Inspired Design
 The design of Thalamus is inspired by the human brain, where raw sensory input is processed at multiple speeds: e.g., fast “movement detected” signals vs. slower “that is a dog” interpretations.
 Technically, Thalamus draws lineage from the **Omi** project’s webhook architecture.
 Its data schema has been generalized and formalized as **Cochlea**, a standalone server producing structured JSON segments.
-Thalamus is also situated alongside other Sanctum middleware: **Cerebellum** (reflex processing, summarization, and escalation) and **Broca** (digital-to-digital communication middleware).
+Thalamus is also situated alongside other Animus middleware: **Cerebellum** (reflex processing, summarization, and escalation) and **Broca** (digital-to-digital communication middleware).

 ### 2.1 Neuro-Inspired Design
 Biological thalamic pathways illustrate why the architecture matters: the brain routes raw, low-latency signals directly to reflex centers, while parallel cortical layers refine and contextualize sensory input.
 This ensures survival-level reactions occur without delay, but more structured interpretations are available when needed.
 Thalamus mirrors this by separating fast reflex delivery (to Cerebellum) from slower semantic refinement (Phases 1 and 2).
 The design thus builds computational “RAM and cache” layers into the system, allowing higher-order agents to scale without waiting for full semantic clarity.